jakob-fritz/docu-cicd-teach4/docs/hello.md

 This is my **first Docusaurus document**!

-:::info
+:::info[Exercise]
-This is an info box
+This is an exercise now
 :::